-US DEPARTMENT OF HEALTH AND HUMAN SERVICES - CONTRACTORS US DEPARTMENT OF EDUCATION - CONTRACTORS US DEPARTMENT OF AGRICULTURE - CONTRACTORS US DEPARTMENT OF LABOR US DEPARTMENT OF ENERGY
+US DEPARTMENT OF HEALTH AND HUMÁN SERVICES US DEPARTMENT OF ENERGY US DEPARTMENT OF HOMELAND SECURITY

 This certification is required by the regulations implementing Sections 5151-5160 of the Drug-Free Workplace Act of 1988 (Pub.
 L. 100-690, Title V, Subtitle D; 41 U.S.C.
 701 et seq.).
-The January 31, 1989 regulations were amended and published as Part II of the May 25, 1990 Federal Register (pages 21681-21691), and require certification by grantees (and by inference sub-grantees and sub-contractors) prior to award that they will maintain a drug-free workplace.
-Section 3017.630(c) of the regulation provides that a grantee (and by inference sub-grantees and sub-contractors) that is a state may elect to make one certification to the Department in each federal fiscal year in lieu of certificates for each grant during the federal fiscal year covered by the certification.
-The certificate set out below is a material representation of fact upon which reliance is placed when the Agency awards the grant.
-False certification or violation of the certification shall be grounds for suspension of payments, suspension or termination of grants, or government-wide suspension or debarment.
+The January 31, 1989, regulations were amended and published as Part II of the May 25, 1990, Federal Register (pages 21681-21691), and require certification by grantees (and by inference, sub-grantees and sub-contractors), prior to award, that they will maintain a drug-free workplace.
+Section 3017.630(c) of the regulation provides that a grantee (and by inference, sub-grantees and sub-contractors) that is a State may elect to make one certification to the Department in each federal fiscal year in lieu of certificates for each grant during the federal fiscal year covered by the certification.
+The certificate set out below is a material representation of fact upon which reliance is placed when the agency awards the grant.
+False certification or violation of the certification shall be grounds for suspension of payments, suspension or termination of grants, or government wide suspension or debarment.
 Contractors using this form should send it to:

-New Hampshire Department of Energy, 21 So.
-Fruit St., Ste.
-10, Concord, NH 03301
+Commissioner, New Hampshire Department of Energy 21 S. Fruit Street, Suite 10, Concord, NH 03301

-- (A) The grantee certifies that it will or will continue to provide a drug-free workplace by: - (a) Publishing a statement notifying employees that the unlawful manufacture, distribution, dispensing, possession of or use of a controlled substance is prohibited in the grantee's workplace and specifying the actions that will be taken against employees for violation of such prohibition; - (b) Establishing an ongoing drug-free awareness program to inform employees about - (1) the dangers of drug abuse in the workplace; - (2) the grantee's policy of maintaining a drug-free workplace; - (3) any available drug counseling, rehabilitation, and employee assistance programs; and - (4) the penalties that may be imposed upon employees for drug abuse violations occurring in the workplace. - (c) Making it a requirement that each employee to be engaged in the performance of the grant be given a copy of the statement required by paragraph (a); - (d) Notifying the employee in the statement required by paragraph (a) that, as a condition of employment under the grant, the employee will - (1) abide by the terms of the statement; and
+- (A) The grantee certifies that it will or will continue to provide a drug-free workplace by: - (a) Publishing a statement notifying employees that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance is prohibited in the grantee's workplace and specifying the actions that will be taken against employees for violation of such prohibition; - (b) Establishing an ongoing drug-free awareness program to inform employees about- - (1) The dangers of drug abuse in the workplace; - (2) The grantee's policy of maintaining a drug-free workplace; - (3) Any available drug counseling, rehabilitation, and employee assistance programs; and - (4) The penalties that may be imposed upon employees for drug abuse violations occurring in the workplace; - (c) Making it a requirement that each employee to be engaged in the performance of the grant be given a copy of the statement required by paragraph (a); - (d) Notifying the employee in the statement required by paragraph (a) that, as a condition of employment under the grant, the employee will- - (1) Abide by the terms of the statement; and - (2) Notify the employer in writing of his or her conviction for a violation of a criminal drug statute occurring in the workplace no later than five calendar days after such conviction;